paulgreg/UniquePasswordBuilder/README.md

 ## Build the webpage and the bookmarklet

-Launch `npm install` and `bower install`, then launch `gulp` which will concatenete and uglify JS files.
+Launch `npm install` then launch `gulp` which will concatenete and uglify JS files.

 ## Build the Addon